Xtra-Computing/MegaAgent/README.md

 | AutoGen       | 85.3% | 85.9%     | 69.5% | 87.8%  |
 | **MegaAgent** | 92.2% | 93.3%     | 69.0% | 93.0%  |

-(Objective experiments using gpt-4o as backbone)
+(Quantitative experiments using gpt-4o as backbone)

 We also used GPT-4o to achieve the following results on TravelPlanner.
 The submission file is included in `examples/travel planner`.